Netflix/asgard/CONTRIBUTING.md

 ## Ways to Contribute

-There are many ways to contribute to Asgard:
+There's a plethora of ways to contribute to Asgard!

 * Spreading the word by talking, tweeting, blogging, presenting, submitting talks, writing tutorials or articles (or a book!), sharing success stories, adding your project/company to [Who is Using Asgard](https://github.com/Netflix/asgard/wiki/Who%27s-using-Asgard%3F), etc.
 * Helping other users by participating in [Asgard Users Google Group](https://groups.google.com/forum/#!forum/AsgardUsers)